-“Our mission is to help expand the Kingdom one family at a time through the preached word, prayer, discipleship through study, relationships and evangelism”
+“Our mission is to expand God’s Kingdom one family at a time through

 A Brief History